Murtu1609/TerraformAzureHub/README.md

 The avsets you mention in the avset column will be created and assigned to the VMs, you can assign the same avset to multiple vms.

-you need to use the asgs and subnet names you mention in the variables (example usage below), for the asg,asg2,asg3 and subnet columns.
+Use the asgs and subnet names you mention in the variables (example usage below), for the asg,asg2,asg3 and subnet columns.

 each VM can have upto 3 asgs, use na in the asg columns where you do not want an asg assigned